BhargavKadali39/WhatsApp_automation_2/README.md

 info_search_key consists of the topic that you want relevant information about and have properties as above.

+        pywhatkit.text_to_handwriting(my_writing)

+my_writing is a user defined variable accepts string input and convert it into human like handwriting,
+you can also change the color of the ink with rgb command which takes input in hex values (val = (90,0,15)).

         pywhatkit.image_to_ascii_art(r"Path")

 In the place of path give the actual path of your image that you want to convert into ascii_image.